CogStack/ocr-service/README.md

 These are the config variables declared in `config.py`.

 ```
-OCR_SERVICE_THREADS - default 1, this is specifically used by the web service, it should always be set to 1 unless you an image only ocr-ing scenario, see OCR-ing scenarios section above
+OCR_SERVICE_THREADS - default 1, this is specifically used by the web service, it should ALWAYS be set to 1 unless you an image only ocr-ing scenario, see OCR-ing scenarios section above

 OCR_SERVICE_LOG_LEVEL - default 40, possible values : 50 - CRITICAL, 40 - ERROR, 30 - WARNING, 20 - INFO, 10 - DEBUG, 0 - NOTSET